markschl/uvsnake/README.md

 * Both USEARCH and VSEARCH can be used (configurable individually at every step)
 * *Multiple primer combinations* can be recognized using [Cutadapt](https://cutadapt.readthedocs.io), and subsequent clustering/taxonomy assignment is done separately for every amplicon
 * Quality control using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) and [MultiQC](https://multiqc.info)
-* *Samples are processed in parallel*, which is beneficial for large projects analyzed on clusters
+* Optimized for large projects with many samples (samples are *processed in parallel*, beneficial if running on a cluster)

 ## Workflow